 Because anonymous grading is set at an assignment level, the course roster isn't anonymized.
 However, having anonymized assignments within a course can affect the submission information within the course roster in the following two ways:

 - Course contains all anonymous assignments - The Submissions column doesn't count the number of student submissions and shows as 0.
 When selecting a student’s name there is a message that the student has not made any submissions, even if a student has made a number of submissions.

 - Course contains a mixture of anonymous and non-anonymized assignments - The Submissions column only counts the number of non-anonymous assignment submissions a student has made.
 Selecting a student’s name only lists the submission details to assignments that are not anonymous.

 Extensions with anonymous grading enabled

 Individual extensions can still be set while an assignment has anonymous grading enabled.
-Adding an individual extension could impair the anonymity of the student if there are only a few students with extensions, so we recommend only extending where absolutely necessary.
+Adding an individual extension could impede the anonymity of the student if there are only a few students with extensions, so we recommend only extending where absolutely necessary.

-Regrade Requests with anonymous grading enabled
+Regrade requests with anonymous grading enabled

 Group submissions with anonymous grading enabled